kubernetes/kubernetes/cluster/images/etcd/rollback/README.md

 Important Note
 ------

-This tool isn't recommended to use if problem comes up.
+This tool isn't recommended to use if any problem comes up in etcd3 backend.
 Please report bugs and we will fix it soon.

-If it's still needed to run this tool, please backup all your data beforehand.
+If it's still preferred to run this tool, please backup all your data beforehand.
+This tool will also back up datadir to same path with ".rollback.backup" suffix.

 Caveats:
 - No guarantee on versions.